sanjay-kv/recode-website/blog/google-deepmind/index.md

 #   - name: "twitter:image"
 #     content: "https://codeharborhub.github.io/assets/images/mern-8a27add30515e58f789f89a4c9072818.jpg"
 # ---

-## 🤖 What is Google DeepMind AI?
+---

 **DeepMind** is a leading Artificial Intelligence organization made up of researchers, engineers, and specialists focused on solving some of the world’s toughest problems through cutting-edge AI technologies.

-Acquired by Google in **2014 for over £400 million**, DeepMind is most famous for creating **AlphaGo**, the first program to defeat a world champion in the game Go.The DeepMind for Google (DMG) group applies DeepMind’s forefront examination to Google items and foundations utilized by a large number of individuals.
+Acquired by Google in **2014 for over £400 million**, DeepMind is most famous for creating **AlphaGo**, the first program to defeat a world champion in the game Go.

 ---